Skip to Content

 Unlike Bobbie, the HiPP formula contains palm oil, which is avoided by many parents due to its controversial sourcing and potential health impact in the long run.

 You should probably also know that this formula contains a bit less iron than what is considered to be a recommended dosage here in the US.
-Some parents might therefore consider supplementing iron to their little one’s diet separately (of course, after consulting the matter with a professional).
+Some parents might therefore consider supplementing iron to their little one’s diet separately after consulting the matter with their pediatrician.

 Taste and Smell